florawisp.com

 Tool Safety: Choose the Right Tools for Little Hands

 Not all tools are made for small fingers.
 Invest in child-friendly, lightweight gardening tools with rounded edges, things like small spades, rakes, and watering cans designed for preschoolers.
-I’ve found that when kids have their special tools, they not only feel more involved but also stay safer and more focused.
+I’ve found that when kids have their special tools, they not only feel more involved but also stay safer and more focused during gardening activities for preschoolers.

 Sun Protection: Shield Them from the Sun

 Gardens can be suntraps, especially during peak hours.
 Before heading out, slather on a good sunscreen and make sure the kids wear wide-brimmed hats.
 If possible, set up shady areas where they can take breaks under a tree or a sunshade.
-I always keep a basket of hats and extra sunscreen near our garden gate!
+I always keep a basket of hats and extra sunscreen near our garden gate, it’s a must during sunny gardening activities for preschoolers.

 Hydration: Keep the Water Flowing